UBCHREST/ablate/docs/content/formulations/incompressibleFlow/Residual-Terms.md

 grand_parent: Flow Formulations
 nav_order: 3
 ---
 Provides the term to evaluate and multiply by the test function/test gradient function at each quadrature location.
+The density is assumed to be unity for the implementation (i.e. equal to the reference density).
 The Residual and Jacobians are in terms of

 ### Q Test Function